Skip to content

 Three Pico Park cube roles for hard co-op levels.

-Three habits made our later runs faster:
+Three habits make later runs faster:

 3. Watch the whole screen, not your own cube.
 The game’s camera frames all players, so the player in the back has the best overview.
 That player should call out hazards.